serialfuzzer/hackerTasks/README.md

 # hackerTasks
 hackerTasks is a checklist of the tasks you need to perform when attacking a web application.
-The checklist copied from https://github.com/1lastBr3ath/tasks & http://mdsec.net/wahh/tasks.html.
+The checklist is copied from https://github.com/1lastBr3ath/tasks & http://mdsec.net/wahh/tasks.html.

 # Key Features
 - Checklist is an instance of a website, you can have multiple websites and their own instance of checklist.